 Charlie’s a Londoner who owns a hair salon in Scotland.
 He enjoys visiting new places but work commitments limit his adventures.
 He loves road trips, city breaks, sunshine and luxury.
 He’s laid-back about the kids nipping off to Mongolia without him but likes to know where his next meal’s coming from.

 Judith is Neve’s mate.
 A podiatrist who likes to travel but doesn’t have a great sense of direction.
 She met Neve at nursery, aged four.
 Having gone on to survive a childhood plagued by younger sisters, she vowed never to have kids.
 She has kept that promise but ended up travelling with children anyway because Neve insisted on bringing them along, and she didn’t want to miss out on a great trip.

 Neve’s Auntie C is an ex-pat grandma of three, based in Dubai (and sometimes France).
 When her husband’s job took him to the Middle East, she sold the family home and moved out to be with him, cutting the umbilical cord with her three sons and their families.
 Their adventures, in the Middle East, Asia and Africa, inspired Neve to take baby Alicante on her first trip to Dubai.
 They have also turned Auntie C into a children’s author.
-The Shield, her first book in The Finder series, will be released by Clink Street Publishers, in July 2017.
+The Shield, her first book in The Finder series, was released by Clink Street Publishers, in July 2017.